 F-1 students are generally permitted to work on the premises of the school that issued their currently valid I-20, while attending that school and maintaining their F-1 status.
-This work is part-time, limited to 20 hours per week when school is in session or fulltime (40 hours a week) during holiday and vacation periods.
+This work is part-time, limited to 20 hours per week when school is in session or full-time (40 hours a week) during holiday and vacation periods.
 Work on-campus is a benefit of F-1 visa status and no additional authorization is necessary.
-Work on the NCWC campus is permissible if it meets certain requirements.
+Work on the NCWU campus is permissible if it meets certain requirements.
 Please see the types below as defined by United States Citizenship and Immigration Services (USCIS):

 USCIS regulations allow work at an off-campus location provided:

-- the work is an integral or important part of your program of study
+- The work is an integral or important part of your program of study